This article has been updated.

 Why harvest rainwater?

-With reported droughts and dry spells this winter, notably in the western states and provinces, harvesting rainwater, especially during the rainy season for use in the dry season makes sense, both personally and for our larger communities.
-India, Tanzania, Australia, Hawaii, British Columbia, Washington, Oregon and California are all experiencing rainwater shortages this year.
-And, with high snow levels in the east this winter, there is no doubt the climate is changing.
+With increased droughts and dry spells, notably in the western states and provinces, harvesting rainwater, especially during the rainy season for use in the dry season makes sense, both personally and for our larger communities.
+India, Tanzania, Australia, Hawaii, British Columbia, Washington, Oregon and California have all experienced rainwater shortages in recent years.
+As climate change intensifies the frequency and intensity of drought worldwide, this situation is only getting worse.

-According to data from the droughtmonitor.unl.edu, as of January 23, 2014, more than half of the US states have recorded dry periods ranging from abnormally dry to exceptional drought conditions.
-(1) On the Canadian coast, drought conditions have already led some municipalities to call for Class 3 water saving practices in January.
-(2)
+According to data from US Drought Monitor, as of July 2022, more than half of US states have recorded dry periods ranging from extremely dry to exceptional drought conditions.

 Rainwater harvesting reduces stress on local aquifers and rivers, leaving more water available for communities and environmental needs.
 By reducing extraction from aquifers and rivers in dry summer months, we help ensure that there is sufficient water left to maintain critical base flow in streams in order to protect fish and aquatic health.
 Reducing groundwater extractions can also help reduce salt water intrusion in coastal areas, as excessive pumping of wells along the coast can pull salt water from the ocean into groundwater.
 (3)